-A flexplate, as the name implies, serves as a flex-shock device between the torque converter and the engine crankshaft.
+So, A flexplate, as the name implies; serves as a flex-shock device between the torque converter and the engine crankshaft.

-The cracking on these flexplates can be seen either around the crankshaft or torque convert bolt hole patterns.
-In severe situations, the outer portion is completely separated from the mounting areas.
+The cracking on these flexplates can be seen; either around the crankshaft or torque converter bolt hole patterns.

 - Out of balance engine or torque converter.

 - Bad starter drive can cause teeth or ring gear to wear rapidly or break off.

 - Teeth can also break when engine is running and starter is engaged.

 - Failure to torque the flexplate bolts to proper specifications and in proper sequence.